One thing I don’t think about often but have realized is this: people with BIG anime platforms don’t talk about racism.

 While this deal was a lucrative one, that didn’t matter when Nissin lightened Naomi’s skin in the media through an animated AD.

-And in a separate occasion they made a racist joke saying she looks “too sunburned”.
+And on a separate occasion, they made a racist joke saying she looked “too sunburned”.

-This doesn’t represent the majority, but that doesn’t take away from the racism and that’s the point here.
+Whether it represents the majority or not doesn’t take away from the racism and that’s the point here.

 2. Is The Order A Rabbit?
 Season 1